varabyte/kobweb/README.md

 )
 ```

-The `disposableRef` method can also take keys which rerun the listener if any of them change.
+The `disposableRef` method can also take keys that rerun the listener if any of them change.
 The `onDispose` callback
 will also be triggered in that case, as the old effect gets discarded.

 #### `refScope`